wp-plugins/twitter-stream/readme.txt

 1. Optional display of follower count.
 1. Retweets can now be shown.
 1. Cache time can be customized via the widget or template function.
+1. Tweets can be returned for manipulation via PHP.

 A big thank you to all the people who have translated Twitter Stream into different languages.